lbryio/spec/index.md

 ### Overview

 This document defines the LBRY protocol, its components, and how they fit together.
 LBRY consists of several discrete components that are used together in order to provide the end-to-end capabilities of the protocol.
 There are two distributed data stores (blockchain and DHT), a peer-to-peer protocol for exchanging data, and specifications for data structure, encoding, and retrieval.

+### Status

+LBRY is not a theoretical system design, but one that has been in live usage since June 2016.
+As of February 2019, approximately 750,000 pieces of digital content have been published via the LBRY protocol.
+On a monthly basis, tens of thousands of users will access hundreds of thousands of pieces of content, downloading and uploading terrabytes of data.
+Graphical, end-user consumer browsers and wallets exist on all major operating systems and are available on LBRY's consumer portal at [lbry.io/get](https://lbry.io/get).

 ### Conventions and Terminology